ganderzz/Deadbolt.js/README.md

 jQuery-Validator
 ================

-Form Validation using Data Attribute
+Form Validation using the Data Attribute and jQuery.

+An example can be seen at: http://codepen.io/ganderzz/pen/NPbOvY